Lane Lord: Barton Community College

 After nine seasons at the high school level, Lord was named the Barton Community College head women's basketball coach.
 During his three seasons at Barton, Lord led the Cougars three consecutive 20-plus win seasons, one Kansas Jayhawk Community College Conference West Division co-regular season championship, and two trips to the National Junior College Athletic Association Regional VI tournament.

 Pittsburg State University

 In April 2007, Pittsburg State University announced that Lord would become the new head coach for the women's basketball team.
 During his time at Pittsburg State, an NCAA Division II school, the Gorillas have won one conference regular season championship, have made five NCAA Division II Tournament appearances, and Lord has earned the MIAA Coach of the Year award five times – 2009, 2012, 2014, 2016, and 2017.

 University of Texas at Rio Grande Valley

-On May 21, 2018, Lord was named the head coach for the Texas–Rio Grande Valley Vaqueros women's basketball program.
+On May 21, 2018, Lord was named the head coach for the UTRGV women's basketball program.